keu/docs/software/manage-airflow-versions.md

 ### Step 3.
 Modify your Dockerfile

-Now, try to build your Debian-based image via the Astronomer CLI locally.
+Now, try to build your Debian-based image via the Astronomer Software CLI locally.
 To do so, replace the Alpine image in your `Dockerfile` with an available Debian image.

 For AC 1.10.12, you would replace: